-The decomposition scheme proposed allows the separation of the measurement (Fig. 4) into binary (Fig. 5) and decade (Fig. 6) error predictions, and residual error (Fig. 7).
+The decomposition scheme proposed allows the separation of the measurement (Fig. 4) into binary (Fig. 5), decade (Fig. 6), and residual (Fig. 7) error predictions.
 Using the extra vectors mentioned above, it was possible to reduce the rms value of the residuals to 0.017 ppm for a 400 Hz comparison.
-The rms value of the residuals and noise level combined give a total 2σ uncertainty less than 0.05 ppm.
-The model consisted of 99 vectors for 680 measured ratios, and the error predictions and residual errors shown in Figs. 5, 6, and 7 were generated using the tested ratios.
+The rms value of the residuals and noise level combined give a total 2σ uncertainty less than 0.05.
+The model consisted of 99 vectors for 680 measured ratios.